Why Agile Organizations are the Future of Business (Plus Free Template)

 Increased customer satisfaction

-If you’re meeting your customer’s expectations, you’re creating loyalty and brand evangelists who will recommend your product to others.
-If you fall short of those expectations, you’re having a negative experience that will impact your business.
+If you meet your customer's expectations, you’ll create loyalty and brand evangelists who will recommend your product to others.
+If you fall short of those expectations, you’ll have a negative experience that will impact your business.

 Increased employee engagement and retention

 Happy employees are productive employees.
-They'll feel fulfilled and appreciated if they are equipped with the tools and resources they need to succeed.
-If they feel like they’re being underutilized or unappreciated, they’ll be disengaged and unhappy.
+They'll feel fulfilled and appreciated if they have the tools and resources they need to succeed.
+If they feel underutilized or unappreciated, they’ll be disengaged and unhappy.

 Agile organization vs. Traditional organization